pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

 ### Configure HTTPBin

 To see how some of these settings work, we will configure Pomerium and Docker Compose to host an HTTPBin server.
-If you’re not familiar with [HTTPBin](https://httpbin.org/), it’s a call-and-response HTTP server you can use to test (you guessed it) HTTP requests and responses.
+If you're not familiar with [HTTPBin](https://httpbin.org/), it's a call-and-response HTTP server you can use to test (you guessed it) HTTP requests and responses.

 Add the `httpbin` service to your Docker Compose file: